-Kiyoshi Nagai is a structural biologist who studies the complex molecular machine known as the spliceosome.
+Kiyoshi Nagai was a structural biologist who studied the complex molecular machine known as the spliceosome.
 In eukaryotic cells, the protein-coding sequences of most genes are interrupted by noncoding segments called introns.
 After introns are removed from precursor messenger RNAs (mRNAs), the flanking coding segments — exons — are spliced together to form mature mRNAs by the spliceosome.

 If this splicing process fails, diseases can result.
-Kiyoshi is combining X-ray crystallography and electron cryomicroscopy (cryoEM) with biochemical and genetic techniques in an effort to increase our knowledge of this critical process in eukaryotic gene expression.
+Kiyoshi combined X-ray crystallography and electron cryomicroscopy (cryoEM) with biochemical and genetic techniques in an effort to increase our knowledge of this critical process in eukaryotic gene expression.